 You can improve the efficiency of your agents by learning how they spend their time.
 If some of your agents are making more calls but are behind in conversions, it is important to identify the types of calls that they make to see which stages in the sales process consume most of their time.
 For instance, a few of your agents may be underperforming because they’re struggling to find good quality leads.
 As a result, they spend a lot of time researching and reaching out to people who are not ready to purchase.

 You can get this insight by monitoring your agents’ time spent selling.
-With the help of tools provided by cloud communications providers such as 8×8, you’ll be able to see the amount of time your agents spend at every stage of the sales process.
+With the help of tools provided by cloud communications providers such as 8×8, you’ll be able to see the amount of time your agents spend at park life every stage of the sales process.
 You can then identify points of congestion and come up with coaching strategies to improve the performance of your team.

 6. Examine Lead Response Time